David29595/ProjectEuler/README.md

 This can be installed using `pip install pytest`

-and the tests can be run by runnung `pytest` from the root of the project.
+and the tests can be run by running `pytest` from the root of the project.